Etiquette for Virtual Mastermind Groups

 - Turn off all other devices or distractions

 - Respect the guidance of the host and speak clearly

-Online meetings don’t flow quite as well as in-person – for several reasons.
+For several reasons, online meetings don’t flow quite as well as in person.
 The main one is the lag or rendering in the audio or video signal.
-Often there is a little stop/start when we speak and this can make the meeting flow choppy.
-Therefore, it’s important to interrupt as little as possible and also try and hold your questions until the other person has completely finished speaking.
+Often there is a little stop/start when we speak, and this can make the meeting flow choppy.
+Therefore, it’s important to interrupt as little as possible and also try and hold your questions until the other person has finished speaking.
 Body language and even emotions via facial recognition are also harder to read via a screen – so just be aware of this and make some allowances.

-Here are a few other quick tips to keep the flow going.
+Here are a few quick tips to keep the flow going:

 - Keep body movements to a minimum (Some of us are very expressive with our hands which can come across completely different on a screen)

 - Maintain eye contact by looking into the camera – Otherwise, people might think you have stopped listening or paying attention.

 - Actively listen to other participants’ opinions – Make some side notes if you have a question about anything